apace100/origins-docs/docs/types/entity_condition_types/on_block.md

 }
 ```

-This condition applied to a power will make sure it's only active while the player is on a Grass Block.
+This example will check if the entity is currently on a Grass Block.